 McMahon has wished for years that his televised events would get the same respect that American Idol, Monday Night Football, Survivor, Seinfeld, CSI, and other wildly popular contemporary shows receive.
-Other than a war with WCW in the latter half of the 1990’s, he’s never seen other wrestling ventures as direct ..click here to read more
+Other than a war with WCW in ..click here to read more

 batista, Chris Benoit, chris jericho, Christian, Christy Hemme, Eddie Guerrero, Edge, hulk hogan, JBL, john cena, Kurt Angle, Motorhead, Paul Orndorff, randy orton, Rey Mysterio, Roddy Piper, shawn michaels, Shelton Benjamin, Steve Austin, The Undertaker, triple h, Trish Stratus, wrestlemania, WrestleMania 21

 -80% done.
 Abso-sanely incredible.
 Now I know how my boss Eric Gargiulo felt when he came over to Ellis Island ninety-three years ago with nothing but three dollars in his pocket and the dreams of calling matches involving fluorescent lighting tubes.
 Like my good friend Eric, I can see the Island.
 I’m not quite there, but I’m close.